Calendula

 Botanical Description

-Calendula is a short-lived perennial that has a sticky texture due to its high resin content.
-It can grow up to 24 inches tall with orange or yellow flower heads that open when the sun rises and close when it sets.
-Roughly 1-3 inches across the flowers have a central cluster of tubular flowers surrounded by several rows of ray florets.
+Calendula is a short-lived perennial that has a sticky texture due to her high resin content.
+She can grow up to 24 inches tall with orange or yellow flower heads that open when the sun rises and close when it sets.
+Roughly 1-3 inches across, the flowers have a central cluster of tubular flowers surrounded by several rows of ray florets.
 The blooms give way to crescent-shaped seeds that are light brown or grey.

 Happy in most gardens, veg patches, fields.